Taurasi re-signs in Phoenix while Clark heads to Washington

 “The love I’ve received since making my decision has been really amazing.
 Change is never easy but having teammates and an organization excited to have you join their family makes it better,” Clark said.
 “I’m really looking forward to exploring DC and creating new memories with my teammates and the fans!”

-Other moves on Monday included Cheyenne Parker signing with Atlanta and Jantel Lavender joining the Indiana Fever.
+Other moves on Monday included Cheyenne Parker signing with Atlanta and Jantel Lavender staying with the Indiana Fever.

 “We targeted Cheyenne for two reasons: one, her ability to finish at the rim, and two, her ability to knock down the 3,” Atlanta coach Nicki Collen said.
 “Cheyenne has shown growth in her game year after year and we believe will only continue to get better.
 Her toughness, desire to compete, and her joyful attitude will only strengthen our roster.
 I’m thrilled she chose Atlanta."